Brandon Jones (cornerback)

-Brandon Jones (born November 2, 1989) is an American football cornerback who is currently a free agent.
-He played college football for Rutgers.
+Brandon Jones (born November 2, 1989) is an American former professional football cornerback.
+He played college football for the Rutgers Scarlet Knights.

+Early life

-Jones grew up in Winslow Township, New Jersey where he earned all state athletic honors. and attended Winslow Township High School.
+Jones grew up in Winslow Township, New Jersey and attended Winslow Township High School where he earned all-state athletic honors.

 Professional career

 New England Patriots

 On May 3, 2013, Jones signed with the New England Patriots as an undrafted free agent.
 On August 26, 2013, he was cut by the Patriots.

 New York Giants

 On November 4, 2013, Jones was signed to the New York Giants' He was released on November 26, 2013.

 Pittsburgh Steelers

 On December 3, 2013, the Pittsburgh Steelers signed Jones.
 He was released on December 13, 2013 to clear up roster space for Ross Ventrone.

 San Diego Chargers

 On December 18, 2013, the San Diego Chargers signed cornerback Brandon Jones He was waived on June 25, 2014 to make room for newly acquired cornerback Brandon Flowers.